SAMexpert logo

 The reason your SAM tool is not working for you is not that "there is no silver bullet".
 It's because you didn't do your homework.
 Here are the top 6 mistakes.

 The reason your SAM tool isn't working for you isn't because there's no silver bullet.
-Let's cut through the noise and face the truth: either you didn't do your homework, or you knew there was no silver bullet and still didn't do your homework.
+Let's face the truth: either you didn't do your homework, or you knew there was no silver bullet and still didn't do your homework.

 Snow SoftwareFlexeraCerteroLicense Dashboard, and even ServiceNow offer decent tools.
 Yes, each has its limitations, but so what?
 You'll achieve incredible results if you treat them as the foundation for your SAM solution.
 But if you only buy a tool, failure is guaranteed.